Glossary hero image

 Lycopene

-• Lycopene a natural, red-colored pigment found in fruits and vegetables, and is a powerful antioxidant
+• Lycopene a natural, red-coloured pigment found in fruits and vegetables, and is a powerful antioxidant

 • Found in tomatoes, watermelon, and pink grapefruit, lycopene is most bioavailable when consumed from cooked or processed sources like tomato paste.